 Heating System Efficiency has a huge impact on heating costs and on the planet, the greater the efficiency the less the cost.

-This webpage shows UK 2017 heating efficiencies and details of a new available extremely efficient Solar Heat Harvester system that achieves a home heating efficiency 10 to 50 times higher than all the others.
+This webpage shows UK 2017 heating efficiencies and details of a new available extremely efficient Solar Heat Harvester system that transfers solar heated air from hot areas in your home to cooler areas and typically achieves a home heating efficiency 10 to 50 times higher than all the others.

 The following table was derived from SEDBUK 2017 data.
 SEDBUK stands for 'Seasonal Efficiency of Domestic Boilers in the UK', it is an energy efficiency rating scheme which was developed by boiler manufacturers and the UK government to enable a fairer comparison of the energy efficiency of boilers.